What we do describes the goals of the group. This page describes how our processes work.

 Community

-The ScalaBridge slack is where we hang out online.
-You’ll find us in the #london channel.
+The ScalaBridge discord and the ScalaBridge slack are where we hang out online.
+You’ll find us in the #london channel of the Slack.
 (If the signup link has expired please email scalabridgelondon@gmail.com and we’ll create a new one.)
 We also use meetup to announce events and to market the group.

 Meetings